davidvajda/davidvajda/README.md

 - 👋 Hi, I’m @davidvajda
-- 🌱 I’m currently working on a datasheet automation with pyFPDF & taking a CS50 course.
 - 📫 How to reach me, you can write me an email to davidvajda1998@gmail.com

 <!---